Skip to content

 Historical Walk

-The walk begins from Darbaar Gadh, aka palace complex.
+The walk begins from Darbaar Gadh, aka the palace complex.
 Protecting by fort walls Prag Mahal Palace and Aina Mahal Palace show a great contrast in architectural style.
-Aina Mahal, aka Hall of Mirrors, built in the 18th century, some part of it has been destroyed in 2001 earthquake.
+Aina Mahal, aka Hall of Mirrors, built in the 18th century, some part of it has been destroyed in the 2001 earthquake.
 The Prag Mahal is a 19th-century palace.
-Look up to fort wall as walking down to Darbaar Gadh, and Toraniyu Gate welcomes you to the complex.
+Look up to the fort wall as you walk down to Darbaar Gadh, and Toraniyu Gate welcomes you to the complex.
 Find the two angles reliefs on the gate.

 Outside of the palace compound, in less than 10 minutes walk, you will get to the Gujarat Pollution Board building .
 The purpose of this building has two versions but it was a school earlier.
-Fateh Mohammed’s House stands alone in a deserted-garden, that built in the late 18th century after he rose to be the “Diwan” in 1786.
+Fateh Mohammed’s House stands alone in a deserted garden, which was built in the late 18th century after he rose to be the “Diwan” in 1786.
 Although the house is locked, look at the window and wall ornaments.
 It’s said that he is buried behind this house.

-As crossing the bridge, you will notice a fort tower and a tall white-washed minaret enclose in.
+As you cross the bridge, you will notice a fort tower and a tall white-washed minaret enclosed in.
 That’s Mohammad Pannah Masjid, one of the oldest mosques in Bhuj.
 The entrance is behind Mahadev Gate.

 Continue the walk to Mahadev Gate .
 I had enough for today.